 2. Pulsating Sensation in the Belly

-A pulsating sensation in the belly is usually nothing to worry about.
+A pulsating sensation in the abdomen is usually nothing to worry about.
 In fact, it’s a common experience:

 - When laying down